zeek/zeek/scripts/base/bif/plugins/Bro_SSL.events.bif.zeek.rst

    :c: The connection.

-   :is_orig: True if event is raised for originator side of the connection.
+   :is_orig: True if event is raised for the originator side of the connection.

    :curves: List of supported/chosen named groups.